 Barcelona bicycle etiquette

 The contrast with Copenhagen, where cycling is highly regimented - and where anecdote and personal experience suggest you get hounded if you dare to stray onto the road! - could barely be greater.
-Bicycles are generally permitted to go where they please, and the bicycle paths tend only to provide general guidance.
-The above photo is a good example of this: one can choose whether to go in the dedicated bike lane or, because the pavement is wide and relatively empty, can equally meander across the pedestrian zone.
+Bicycles are generally permitted to go where they please and the bicycle paths tend only to provide general guidance.
+The photo below is a good example of this: one can choose whether to go in the dedicated bike lane or, because the pavement is wide and relatively empty, can equally meander across the pedestrian zone.
 The fact that this is tolerated makes cycling in Barcelona feel liberating compared with other cities where one is corralled into small spaces.

-Perhaps this feeling is due more to the spacious layout of the city than good cycle infrastructure design: the streets are generally amply wide for pedestrians, cyclists and even cars to rub along quite nicely together, with a high level of self-autonomy (red light jumping is the norm and cyclist roam freely on pavements or off) that seems to be generally accepted, despite clear guidance on how cyclists must behave (see here for the official guidance on how to cycle in the city that I doubt many cyclists have read).
-This differs from London, where the politics to of traffic lights and road etiquette seems to generate infinite debate and intrigue.
+Perhaps this feeling is due more to the spacious layout of the city than good cycle infrastructure design: the streets are generally amply wide for pedestrians, cyclists and even cars to rub along quite nicely together.
+A high level of self-autonomy (red light jumping is the norm and cyclist roam freely on pavements or off) seems to be generally accepted, despite clear guidance on how cyclists must behave (see here for the official guidance on how to cycle in the city that I doubt many cyclists have read).
+This differs from London, where the politics of traffic lights and road etiquette seems to generate infinite debate and intrigue.
 In Barcelona's bicycle culture, I argue (based on admittedly sparse evidence), there is a tendency just to get on with where you are going without worrying too much about the underlying politics of mobility.

 The above photo captures the intermediate option well, with a typically relaxed Bicing user taking advantage of the safety of a physical barrier, even though they are only small (and inexpensive) blocks.